 Written in conjunction with my friend Lady Jekyll, six months following the alien invasion of New York, Bruce Banner, better known as "the Incredible Hulk," the newly hired top technician for the Department of Research and Development at Stark Tower, plays peace-maker between Tony Stark, his new best friend, and Pepper Potts, his new employer, after their messy break-up and starts to find himself in the middle of an emotional situation beyond his control.

-• 0% - Chapter IV: "English Tea and Muffins" — On the morning after the "Welcome to Ponyville" party at the Old Clock Tower, the curious mail-mare gets to know more about the mysterious clockmaker over a breakfast plate of tea and muffins.
+• 5% - Chapter IV: "English Tea and Muffins" — On the morning after the "Welcome to Ponyville" party at the Old Clock Tower, the curious mail-mare gets to know more about the mysterious clock-maker over a breakfast plate of tea and muffins.

 An revised edition of my (then-famous) pastiche previously entitled Outwitted Again?, Sherringford Basil receives a visit from an old adversary from his past, Mademoiselle Irene Relda, better known as "the Woman," who was the first (and only) woman who had ever beaten him, and matches wits with the great detective again, not as an enemy, but as a client.

-• 60% - HUMAN TARGET: MY WORLD — Following the events of the episode "Marshall Pucci," after he blows up the Eldo, Guerrero returns home and reflects upon "my world."
+• 70% - HUMAN TARGET: MY WORLD — Following the events of the episode "Marshall Pucci," after he blows up his precious Eldo, Guerrero returns home and reflects upon "my world."